chinibi/wc-step-by-step-ordering-free/readme.txt

 = II.
 Widgets =

 To configure your sidebar in the ordering process:
-1. Go to the widgets section on your Wordpress Dashboard
+1. Go to the Widgets section on your WordPress Dashboard
 2. Add the WooCommerce Cart Totals widget to your sidebar.
 3. It is also recommended that you add the WooCommerce Cart Widget under the WooCommerce Cart Totals.
 [Example](http://stepbystepsys.com/wp-content/uploads/2017/06/widgets.png)